misterblack1/trs80-diagnosticrom/README.md

 One you have a programmed 2764 or 28B64C, insert that into the adapter and install it into U104 on the Model 3.
 This is the boot ROM that the CPU starts to execute code from at power-up.
 (Address `$0000`)

 On a TRS-80 Model 1 with Level II ROM upgrade, the main boot rom is the left most chip.
-On the Model 1, the main ROM is a 2332 ROM chip, so a 2732 should work in place of it. _(Unconfirmed and untested.)_ Adrian used his 2364 to 2764 adapter in this socket and it mostly worked aftert he wrote the ROM into the top half of the 28B64 due to one address line being tied to VCC.
+On the Model 1, the main ROM is a 2332 ROM chip, so a 2732 should work in place of it. _(Unconfirmed and untested.)_ Adrian used his 2364 to 2764 adapter in this socket and it mostly worked after he wrote the ROM into the top half of the 28B64 due to one address line being tied to VCC.
 (Load the ROM image into address `$1000` in your EPROM software before writing, so it is mapped to `$0000` on the Model 1.)

 - The beep codes for bit errors are as follows:
 	- First a long middle tone is played: